mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 To take care of your catheter one of your nurses will give you supplies including clean dressings, gauze pads, lumen caps, tape, clamps and other essentials.

-<p class="question invisible">When will a nurse teach you?
-Which nurse?
-Where does this happen?</p>

 Your catheter should not interfere with your day to day activities as you get ready for your transplant, but you should avoid strenuous activities and contact sports.

 Prepare the following emergency kit and keep it with you at all times:

-<p class="question invisible">Where do we introduce the caps, clamps - this is the first time they're mentioned.
-What do they do in the case of an emergency?
-(This is covered in the full guide)</p>

 * Two catheter caps
 * One toothless clamp